 London with Kids: The Complete Family Guide to the British Capital

-Everything you need to know about visiting London with children, from the best museums and parks to stroller-friendly tube tips and where to find the best fish and chips.
+Everything you need to know about visiting London with children, from the best museums and parks to pushchair-friendly tube tips and where to find the best fish and chips.

-There is a reason London tops nearly every family travel list in Europe.
-It is one of those rare cities where world-class culture, green space, and genuinely kid-friendly infrastructure come together in a way that makes traveling with little ones feel less like survival and more like an adventure.
-My family has visited three times now, and each trip has been better than the last -- not because the city changed, but because we got smarter about how to do it.
+There's a reason London tops nearly every family travel list in Europe.
+It's one of those rare cities where world-class culture, green space, and genuinely kid-friendly infrastructure come together in a way that makes travelling with little ones feel less like survival and more like an adventure.
+My family has visited three times now, and each trip has been better than the last - not because the city changed, but because we got smarter about how to do it.

-Whether you are wrangling a toddler or negotiating sightseeing with a strong-willed seven-year-old, this guide covers everything you need to plan a London trip that works for the whole family.
-Real tips from a real mom who has navigated the Tube with a double stroller and lived to tell about it.
+Whether you're wrangling a toddler or negotiating sightseeing with a strong-willed seven-year-old, this guide covers everything you need to plan a London trip that works for the whole family.
+Real tips from a real mum who has navigated the Tube with a double pushchair and lived to tell about it.

 South Bank